FemiObadimu/gp_calculator/README.md

-Grade Point Calculator
+Grade Point Calculator..
-for use in institution gp scale of 5.00
+Used to calculate GP on a  scale of 5.00